 ‘redefining print’ with Double Elephant Print Studio, Exeter

-Over the next year and a bit I will be working on a project with Double Elephant Print Studio in Exeter.
-Titled ‘redefining print’, for the project four artists from the South West region have been asked to consider this concept or topic.
-These artists, Clare Thornton, Bryony Gillard, Katy Connor and myself, do not usually or primarily work with art printmaking.
-One intention of the project is to bring ideas from outside the field into the studio, into the work of printmaking, and to ask questions and try things out from positions of naivety or curiosity.
+From May 2014 to November 2015 I worked on a project with Double Elephant Print Studio in Exeter.
+Titled ‘redefining print’, for the project four artists from the South West region were asked to consider this concept or topic.
+These artists, Clare Thornton, Bryony Gillard, Katy Connor and myself, did not usually or primarily work with art printmaking.
+One intention of the project was to bring ideas from outside the field into the studio, into the work of printmaking, and to ask questions and try things out from positions of naivety or curiosity.

-The project will generate a portfolio of limited edition prints, an exhibition, and a one-day symposium around the theme of ‘redefining print’.
-Writer Carolyn Black and filmmaker Volkhardt Müller will contribute to the project via commentary, documentation and the production of an essay and short film.
+The project generated a portfolio of limited edition prints, an exhibition, and a one-day symposium around the theme of ‘redefining print’.
+Writer Carolyn Black and filmmaker Volkhardt Müller contributed to the project via commentary, documentation and the production of an essay and short film.

-In May this year, the artists worked at Double Elephant for a week being introduced to skills and methods and possibilities.
+In May 2014, the artists worked at Double Elephant for a week being introduced to skills and methods and possibilities.
 Working with Simon Ripley, Catherine Cartwright, Lynn Bailey and Paula Youens we were introduced (or reintroduced in some cases) to screen printing, drypoint, collography, relief printing and monoprinting.

 Alongside this I have been looking at printed ephemera, in particular at ways in which an object may speak for the wearer or bearer, whether this is a political badge, a paper hat, a coloured ribbon, a football sticker, a band tee-shirt or other item.
 In some of these, slogans are printed that ventriloquise the wearer, others speak for the wearer, others seem to demand a response from the viewer or reader.